hasura/local-development/README.md

 Wait for a few seconds and try again.

-# Exposing local hasura to public Internet

-Follow the instructions here: https://github.com/hasura/ngrok

 # Upcoming features
+- Exposing local hasura to public internet
 - Migration from local development to Kubernetes cluster on any cloud provider.